 Alex understands how to talk to young men on their level.
 He has experience not just communicating the benefits of education, but of helping the guys determine where their passions lie as well as map out an effective route to bring them to fruition.
 He helps individuals build a bright future for themselves that includes preparation for working in a field that provides a satisfying income and work that proves to be meaningful.

-Once a resident at New Life House has established a foundation, our staff works with them and their parents.
+Once a resident at our Torrance based sober living, New Life House has established a foundation, our staff works with them and their parents.
 Together we determine what educational goals best suit their needs and abilities.
 The resident then meets with Alexander and participates in an interests and aptitude evaluation.
 This determines an appropriate academic pathway that suits the individual’s interests and capabilities.